The product definition process can overlook optimal solutions if existing practices or favored technologies are accepted without adequate questioning.

 The functional block diagram for the automatic imaging system is drawn in simplified form in Figure 4.
 In this system, all the interfaces between the blocks are either optics, power, or data, except for the functions involved in transporting slides.
 While power, data, and optics interfaces can be designed based on industry standard formats, the slide transport path needed additional effort.
 Such unusual inputs, outputs, or interfaces are areas that require investments in development.

-By investigating existing slide-movement technologies available on the market, the product developers discovered a piece of an unspoken designer’s wisdom knowledge that slides should be moved only by the edges whenever possible.
+By investigating existing slide-movement technologies available on the market, we discovered a piece of an unspoken designer’s wisdom knowledge that slides should be moved only by the edges whenever possible.
 Slide movement systems commonly use gripper fingers, pusher arms, and racking systems in which slides lay only of their edges.

 Since thin sheet glass was introduced to replace mica, the purpose for handling slides by their edges has been to avoid having fingerprints in the viewing area.
 However, is this edge-manipulation practice essential for an automatic slide handler in which no fingerprints will be left and direct contact with the viewing area of the slide can be avoided without the constraint of edge-only handling?
 Another key question was, “What if this edge-only constraint is lessened?”